devbyray/vue-web-component-library/README.md

 A Vue-based accessible design system with headless web components.
 This library provides accessible, customizable components that can be imported individually to optimize bundle size.

+> This library is WIP (Work-In-Progress)

+## Is This Library Right For You?

+This library is framework agnostic at the component level, but requires Vue.js as a dependency to function.
+Consider this library if:

+- Your application doesn't have a framework yet and you're looking for a solid foundation to build on
+- Your application is already built with Vue.js and you need consistent, accessible components
+- You want to use the same components across multiple projects with different technologies

+Note that if your main application uses React, Angular, or another non-Vue framework, you might want to consider a framework-specific component library instead for better integration:

+- For **React** applications: [shadcn/ui](https://ui.shadcn.com/) offers beautifully designed components that you can copy and paste into your apps
+- For **Angular** applications: [Angular Material](https://material.angular.io/) provides a comprehensive suite of UI components following Material Design principles

 ## Features

 - 🧩 **Web Components**: Use anywhere, framework-agnostic